Tips for Financial Advisors Navigating the Transition Process

 • Document critical milestones and the unique needs of your business, staff, and client base.

-• Outline what you can or can’t do to prepare for the transition, in alignment with what you’ve discussed with legal counsel, especially in regard to collecting and organizing client data.
+• Outline what you can or can’t do to prepare for the transition, in alignment with what you’ve discussed with legal counsel, especially regarding collecting and organizing client data.

-Ultimately, the more your plan reflects the unique aspects, challenges, and needs of your business, the more successful you’ll be in aligning expectations with your new firm.
-Here are some important questions to ask your new firm regarding their onboarding process:
+The more your plan reflects the unique aspects and needs of your business, the more successful you’ll be in aligning expectations with your new firm.
+Here are some important questions to ask regarding their transition process:

 2. How long does the typical onboarding process take?

-3. How much of my book should I expect to transition with me in that amount of time?
+3. What percentage of my client accounts should I expect to transition with me in that amount of time?

 4. How will you ensure that I’m up to speed on your firm’s technology, platforms, and rules and regulations?